Moving to Nicaragua Guide

 Nicaragua benefits from a number of different inter-twined cultures which mix and match to create a fascinating patchwork of different foods, music and folklore.
 To begin, of course, are the various native Amerindian tribes who were present long before the Spanish conquistadors made an appearance.

-Concerns over trade routes in the Caribbean also led the east coast of Nicaragua becoming a British protectorate between 1655 and 1860.
+Concerns over trade routes in the Caribbean also led the east coast of Nicaragua to become a British protectorate between 1655 and 1860.
 The British settlements however soon noted how well crops grew here and established a number of plantations, together with imported African slaves to work the land.

 Today each of these ethnic groups has an influence on Nicaraguan culture.
 The Spanish and English, for example, left their language, while the Creole population has made an impact on the local cuisine.
 This mixture helps to not only make Nicaragua quite distinct from many of its Central American neighbours, but also adds many additional layers of interest when getting to grips with this fascinating country.